JuanCab/AstroInteractives/README.md

 ### Dependencies

-This package depends on the following packages:
+These Jupyter notebooks require a `jupyter notebook` installation as well as the following python packages:

 - `ipywidgets` (version >= 7.2.0)
 - `appmode` (This allows the Jupyter notebook to run as an app)